-Yoga teachers know how special it can be to open or close a good yoga class with heartfelt words.
+So, you’re a yoga teacher.
+You know exactly how special it can be to open or close a class with some heartfelt words, like a poem.

-Feel free to share any of these poems with your students.
-I hope they may help your students experience their own definition and understanding of yoga within.
+Share any of these poems with your students.
+I hope they help your students experience their own definition and understanding of “yoga” within!

 7 Yoga Poems Your Students Will Love

 A planet rests upon your shoulders.

 You may not see it, but I do.

 There is a Universe Within that you carry wherever you go.

 Ecosystems of passion and romance.
 Warring nations of worry and fear.

 A billion living ideas, stories and experiences that make up a whole history

 Wherever you go, I promise to be your sun.